rohanrrao/xity-starter/src/blog/simple-blog-post.md

   - native-elements
 ---

-This is a sample blog post to demostrate how posts look with Native Elements.
-All the content of this article is inside a markdown file which is transformed by Eleventy into an HTML page.
+This is a sample blog post to demonstrate how posts look with the Native Elements.
+All the content of this article is inside a Markdown file.
+[Eleventy](https://www.11ty.dev/ "Eleventy, a simpler static site generator") transforms that file into an HTML page.

-This starter use [Native Elements](https://native-elements.stackblitz.io) css to add a basic style to native html elements without any extra framework.
-You can customize it by setting their global custom properties inside the `:root` css selector.
+This starter uses [Native Elements](https://native-elements.stackblitz.io) CSS to add a basic style to native HTML elements without any extra framework.
+You can customize it by setting their global custom properties inside the `:root` CSS selector.

 For example, this is a `blockquote` with a basic style:

 > Less is more.
 Isn't it?
 > <cite>by Someone</cite>

-Bullet list with some typography elements
+Bullet list with some typography elements:

 - Sed posuere consectetur est at lobortis
 - Aenean lacinia <del>bibendum</del> <ins>nulla</ins> sed consectetur